5afe/safe-relay-service/README.md

 Docs
 ----
-Docs are available on [Readthedocs](https://gnosis-safe.readthedocs.io/en/latest/services/relay.html) You can open the diagrams explaining _Pre CREATE2_ deployment under `docs/` with [Staruml](http://staruml.io/)
+Docs are available on [Gnosis Docs](https://docs.gnosis.io/safe/docs/services_relay/) You can open the diagrams explaining _Pre CREATE2_ deployment under `docs/` with [Staruml](http://staruml.io/)

 Setup for development (using ganache)